meme20200/dupeplus/README.md

   # Message to the sender if they try to dupe as a non-player (Default: "DupePlus | You can't do that!")
   console-message: "DupePlus | You can't do that!"

+  # Settings for blacklist
   blacklist:
-    # Make it false to disable this feature, make it true to enable this feature (Default: false)
+    # Make it false to disable the blacklist, make it true to enable it (Default: false)
     enabled: false
     # If the player tries to dupe an item that is in (Default: "%prefix% <dark_gray>|</dark_gray> <red>The item is blocked from being duped!</red>")
     # Allowed message variable: %prefix%, %dupe_item%